opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 where :math:`\mathrm{rodrigues}` denotes a rotation vector to a rotation matrix transformation, and :math:`\mathrm{rodrigues}^{-1}` denotes the inverse transformation.
 See :ref:`Rodrigues` for details.

-Also, the functions can compute the derivatives of the output vectors with regards to the input vectors (see :ref:`matMulDeriv` ).
+Also, the functions can compute the derivatives of the output vectors with regards to the input vectors (see :ocv:func:`matMulDeriv` ).
-The functions are used inside :ref:`stereoCalibrate` but can also be used in your own code where Levenberg-Marquardt or another gradient-based solver is used to optimize a function that contains a matrix multiplication.
+The functions are used inside :ocv:func:`stereoCalibrate` but can also be used in your own code where Levenberg-Marquardt or another gradient-based solver is used to optimize a function that contains a matrix multiplication.